jeffbinder/promptarray/README.md

 As the results show, the method does indeed significantly reduce the references to legs in the output.

-This technique is not the only way the *rather than* operator may be applied.
+This technique is not the only way the *as opposed to* operator may be applied.
 Another approach is to utilize both sides of the operator, indicating both what the animal is and what it is not.
 This technique can be used to discourage those irksome references to hair and fur:

 > Prompt D. Scientists recently discovered a new species of {snake~mammal}.
 Here is a description of it: